 There are certain appliances that you never think about until you need them, and one a shower head is one of them.
 In addition, immediately, you realize you have fallen into a completely new world of dealing with water pressure and how it functions.
 Consider us your guide, resource, and friend in this new world.
-When you decide to replace a broken shower head or pick out a new shower head or shower system, you will have to consider the following factors:
+When you decide to replace a broken shower head or pick out a new shower head or shower faucet set, you will have to consider the following factors:

 There is a standardized pipe thread size in the United States.
 That means the piping connecting a showerhead to the “elbow” will usually have the same ½-inch size.
 Because of this, you should not be bothered on how the shower heat will fit to the shower elbow.

 You will be exposed to various types of showerheads.
 So the first thing you should consider is the type of showerhead that would work best in your shower.

 Below are some of the common kinds of the showerhead in the market: